jgriffin316/address/README.md

 # address
 Simple micro-service to demonstrate CRUD, search and bulk load.
 This project still has a long todo list.
+Only the basic CRUD is working.
+I will be implementing the search next.
+Some of the code for search is currently checked in but not wired up as it is not ready.
 Some of the items are listed below:
-* Fix Janava 10 - gradle issues
+* Fix Java 10 - gradle issues
-* Generate documentation on build
+* Generate documentation on build (java 10 - gradle issue)
 * Bundle documentation into jar
 * Make documentation available in running jar
 * Complete search function